bartr/cass-core/README.md

 # Azure CosmosDB Cassandra .NET Core sample app

-This is a simple sample app written in .NET Core 2.2 that connects to Azure CosmosDB via the Cassandra driver.
+This is a sample app written in .NET Core 2.2 that connects to Azure CosmosDB via the Cassandra driver.

 The app demonstrates inserting and reading a simple table.

-The app has been tested from Windows 10, Ubuntu 18.04 and Azure Shell (bash)
+The app has been tested on Windows 10, Ubuntu 18.04 and Azure Shell (bash)

-Installation has been tested from Ubuntu 18.04 and Azure Shell (bash)
+Installation has been tested on Ubuntu 18.04 and Azure Shell (bash)

 ## Prerequisites

 - Azure Subscription
-- Azure Shell
+- Azure Cloud Shell

 If you prefer to use your own VM / container, the following are required: